+- 1. Problem Statement (20%)

-- 1. Description of the Issue (20%). - 2.
-Project Design and Implementation (40%): including the separately attached Time-Task Plan. - 3.
-Capabilities and Competencies (20%): including the separately attached resumes and position descriptions of key personnel. - 4.
-Plan for Collecting the Data Required for this Solicitation's Performance Measures (5%). - 5.
-Budget (15%): complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
+- 2. Project Design and Implementation (40%)

+- 3. Capabilities and Competencies (15%)

+- 4. Plan for Collecting the Data Required for this Solicitation's Performance Measures (5%)

+- 5. Budget (10%): complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
 Budget narratives should demonstrate generally how applicants will maximize cost effectiveness of grant expenditures.
+Budget narratives

-Budget narratives also should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.
+should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.8